A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 Pitbull Lab Mix history

-Pitbull Lab Mixes have been around for years but were first intentionally bred in the late 1990s.
+The pit lab mix has existed for years but was first intentionally bred in the late 1990s.

 Designer breeders wanted to mix American Pit Bull Terriers and Labrador Retrievers to create a healthier pup, and the demand for these mixed-breed dogs has climbed ever since.